contractdesign/contractdesign.github.io/_posts/2021-11-14-linker-notes.md

 ---
-title: Notes on the Linker ln
+title: Notes on the Linux Linker ld
 layout: post
 categories: programming
-tags: linux linker ln
+tags: linux linker ld
 ---

 To list the paths for the linker